How do I apply for Financial Aid?

-- Do you have children that you give more than half of your support to?
+- Do you have children that you support more than half of their income?

 - Do you have dependents (other than your children) that you give more than half of your support to and will continue to do so through June 30 of the award year?

 - At any time since you turned 13, were both of your parents deceased, were you in foster care or a ward/dependent of the court?

 - As determined by a court in your state of legal residence, are/were you an emancipated minor?

 - As determined by a court in your state of legal residence, are you under legal guardianship?